lucydot/ChooChoo/docs/README.md

 - [ ] Use yaml + python dictionaries to do the many:many mapping between objectives and questions?
 OR play around with a mysql database which would be fun but prob overkill
 - [ ] Stop students from creating more than one checklist per person
 - [ ] Think about how to handle testing
+- [ ] Think about how choochoo will integrate into an existing course repo rather than being in a standalone repo.
+Integration may lead to less functionality - for example, may not have an associated gh_pages branch.